JStew77/norm_csv/README.md

 2. If needed, change pipettes to the configuration in 'OT2 Setup'

-3. Prepare csv file containing dilution information (following the format of norm_csv.csv)
+3. Prepare csv file containing dilution information (following the format of norm_csv.csv).
+The information for each well must be in the order of  A1-H1, A2-H2, A3-H3 etc.

 4. Get the IP address (wired or wireless) of the OT2 using the Opentrons app